mggg-states/MA-shapefiles/README.md

 The 2012-2016 raw, unprocessed precinct shapefile comes from the office of the Secretary of the Commonwealth of Massachuestts, William Francis Galvin.
 The 2002-2010 raw, unprocessed shapefile comes from the United States Census Bureau (available for download here: https://catalog.data.gov/dataset/tiger-line-shapefile-2012-2010-state-massachusetts-2010-census-voting-district-state-based-vtd) and was sent to MGGG from Secretary Galvin's office.
 All election data comes from the Secretary of the Commonwealth's Elections Division website (available here http://electionstats.state.ma.us).

 ## Processing
 In order to join election data to the precinct shapefiles, certain pre-processing steps were taken.
 Certain precincts in the election results csv were aggregated into one precinct to match the shapefile.
 For example, in the 2012-2016 elections votes in Andover precinct 7 and 7A were aggregated into one precinct, Andover precinct 7.
 In the 2002-2010 shapefile, Ware precinct 2 and precinct 3 were merged into one precinct.
 Undefined areas in the 2002-2010 shapefile (meaning areas encompassing only water with zero population) were deleted.
 A script was used to create unique identifiers for the election results csvs in order to join them to the shapefiles.
 The script faster_proration_with_counties.py (available in https://github.com/gerrymandr/Preprocessing) was used to aggregate 2000 Census population from census blocks to 2002-2010 precincts.
+Roundoff (also available from https://github.com/gerrymandr/Preprocessing) was used to assign US Congressional Districts (downloaded from https://www.census.gov/geo/maps-data/data/cbf/cbf_cds.html) to precincts.

 ## Metadata
 Below is a brief description of each of the listed variables in the attribute table of the 2002-2010 shapefile: